phubbard67/WSR_Website/README.md

 I built this website for my band Walking Stalking Robots

 ## Technologies Used
 The project was built as a Node JS application and used some open source designs from [W3Schools](https://www.w3schools.com/) while also utilizing [Bootstrap](https://getbootstrap.com/).
+I also used HTML, CSS and JavaScript, but that is pretty obvious...

 It also uses some weather information from [NOAA](https://www.noaa.gov) as a random number generator.